horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 Bitcoin was the first blockchain which paved the way for decentralized finance that allowed anyone to receive, send and hold Bitcoin without third party service providers such as banks.

-While this was a major achievement in itself the Bitcoin blockchain is limited to plain transfers of Bitcoins from one address to another.
+In its current state the Bitcoin blockchain is limited to plain transfers of Bitcoins from one address to another.

-> The Ethereum blockchain goes far beyong simple transfers and is not limited in complexity of logic that can be coded into a transaction.
+> The Ethereum blockchain goes far beyond simple transfers and is not limited in complexity of logic that can be coded into a transaction.
 >
 > Programmers can build any type of public services with complex logic describing the nature of a business or financial contract and let it operate autonomously without means for someone to interfere.
 >
 > For as long as the Ethereum blockchain is online, these service remain operational and work exactly as intended.

+Ethereum expanded the idea of blockchain from tracking payments between addresses to all kinds of conditional contracts.
+As a result the concept of Decentralized Finance (DeFi) was born.

-When people say DeFI they usually refer to financial services built on top of Ethereum or one of its smaller alternatives like EOSIO blockchain platform.
+When people say DeFi they usually refer to financial services built on top of Ethereum or one of its smaller alternatives like the EOSIO blockchain platform.

-That said, most of the high net worth projects which are live and already serving the public in the DeFI ecosystem are working on top of the Ethereum blockchain.
+That said, most of the high net worth projects serving the public in the DeFI ecosystem are working on top of the Ethereum blockchain.

 If you would like to learn more about Ethereum and existing DeFi projects built on top of it, read our Ethereum guide.

-// Ethereum Guide Link
+link: token_guides/ethereum.md

 ## MakerDAO Overview

-Below, we’ll be going over MakerDAO, one of the very first DeFI projects built on top of Ethereum blockchain.
+MakerDAO is one of the very first DeFI projects built on top of Ethereum blockchain.

 The project currently controls worth over half a billion USD, all in an automated manner by a predefined set of rules (aka Smart Contracts) known as Maker Protocol.

 > Smart Contract is a computer program that leaves on a blockchain and transparent in the way it operates.
+Usually coded in a way s0 it's impossible to change it.
 >
 > Anyone with programming skills can locate the smart contract on the blockchain and verify that it works exactly as expected and is without loopholes.

 MakerDAO was the first DeFi project to earn global adoption and remains a leader in the amount of funds it controls.

 It is governed by a geographically distributed set of entities ranging from organizations to private individuals.

-The project was launched in 2014 and comes in a form of a Decentralized Autonomous Organization(DAO).
+The project was launched in 2014 and comes in a form of a Decentralized Autonomous Organization (DAO).

-### It Is A DAO
+### DAO Explained

 If you’re not familiar with the concept of DAO, then simply think of it as a project or organization which meets following criteria:

-- the code operates on an open public blockchain
 - controlled by a distributed group of entities
 - usually has no official address, office etc
 - governance of the DAO is exercised through ownership of some token
 - any public entity can verify that organization operates as described
+- the code operates on an open public blockchain

 In a way, DAO is an alternative to a traditional corporation where ownership structure is defined by the number of shares someone owns.

-> Unlike traditional corporations, DAO exists on a blockchain and operates by precoded rules, without any means for someone to step in and change the rules of engagement.
+> Unlike traditional corporations, DAO exists on a blockchain and operates according to pre-coded rules, without any means for someone to step in and change the rules of engagement.

 If that concept looks somewhat blurry to you then no worries it’s a difficult concept to grasp for someone not familiar with the mechanics of blockchain tech.